bwgroupltd/BW_DSP_Challenge/PART_1.md

             sudo mv beocreate-tcp.service /etc/systemd/system
             sudo systemctl daemon-reload

-    14. Start the TCP-IP Server:
+    11. Start the TCP-IP Server:
             sudo systemctl start beocreate-tcp

-    IMPORTANT: If You reboot the Pi - You MUST restart the TCP-IP process.
+    IMPORTANT: If You reboot the Pi - You MUST restart the TCP-IP process to talk to SigmaStudio.

-    15. Verify TCP-IP Stack Is Running: sudo systemctl status beocreate-tcp
+    12. Verify TCP-IP Stack Is Running: sudo systemctl status beocreate-tcp
 ```